-ome Statement Lemonade Sales: Sold 100 cups @ \$1 each \$ 100.00 Expenses: Box of 100 Cups \$ 5.00 Lemonade Concetrate Juice \$ 5.00 4 Gallons of Water \$ 10.00 Total Expenses \$ 20.00 Net Income \$ 80.00
+Income Statement Lemonade Sales: Sold 100 cups @ \$1 each \$ 100.00 Expenses: Box of 100 Cups Lemonade Conctrate Juice 4 Gallons of Water \$ \$ \$ 5.00 5.00 10.00 Total Expenses Net Income: \$ 20.00

-Cash Flow Statement
+Cash Flow Statement Statement ent

-Net Income \$ 80.00
+Profit \$ 80.00

-Cash Flows: Plus money that we owe Less money owed to us Net Working Capital \$ \$ - \$
+Cash Flows: Plus Money that we owe Less Money owed to us Net Working Capital \$ \$ - \$ -

 Cash \$ 80.00

-Fig jure 15.4

-- If we slightly change the story, you will see a need for creating both the income and cash flow statements. - Suppose that while Joey was selling his lemonade, his friend Billy bought a lemonade but did not have any money to pay for it.
-He was very thirsty, he explained, so Joey allowed Billy to have a lemonade and expect to get his \$1 later. - At the end of the day, Billy has not showed up. - Now if Joey had to build both his income and cash flow statement to keep up with the difference between what he earned and what cash he has, as is demonstrated in the figure 15.5, Joey's income statement will show a profit of \$80 since he sold all his lemonade, but when he looks at his cash flow statement he notices a cash profit of \$79. - The difference of course is the \$1 owed (earned because Joey should eventually get his \$1 from Billy). - This \$1 will be recorded as accounts receivable and it will be adjusted in the cash flows statement to reflect the timing difference between income and cash. - This timing difference is basically the definition of working capital, as described later in this chapter.
-We are living is non-perfect world-a world of IOUs.
+If we slightly change the story you will see a need for creating both the income and cash flow statements.
+Suppose that while Joey was selling his lemonade, his friend Billy bought a lemonade but did not have any money to pau for it.
+He was very thirty he explained, so Joey allowed Billy to have a lemonade and expect to get his one dollar later.
+At the end of the day, Billy has not showed up.
+Now if Joey had to build both his income and cash flow statement to keep up with the difference between what he earned and what cash he has as is demonstrated in the figure below (figure 15.5).
+Joey's Income statement will show a profit of \$80 since he sold all his lemonade, but when he looks at his cash flow statement he notices a cash profit of \$79.
+The difference of course is the \$1 owed (earned because Joey should eventually get his \$1 from Billy the next day).
+This \$1 will recorded as Accounts Receivable and it will be adjusted in cash flows statement to reflect the timing difference between income and cash.
+This timing difference is basically the definition of working capital as described later in this chapter.
+We are living is non-perfect world - a world of IOUs.